Skip to content

 The Delete method should succeed if and only if a resource was present and was successfully deleted.
 If the resource did not exist, the method should send a 404 Not found (NOT_FOUND) error.

-If the API is operating on the Management Plane, the method should have strong consistency: the completion of a delete method must mean that the existence of the resource has reached a steady-state and reading resource state returns a consistent 404 Not found (NOT_FOUND) response.
+The method must have strong consistency: the completion of a delete method must mean that the existence of the resource has reached a steady-state and reading resource state returns a consistent 404 Not found (NOT_FOUND) response.

 Delete methods are specified using the following pattern: